-The School pays employees for 50% of unused sick and vacation time upon separation.
+The School pays employees other than the School's Principal for 50% of unused sick and vacation time upon separation.
 A liability is accrued when incurred in the government-wide financial statements.
 However, a liability is reported in governmental funds only when payment is due.